Our family loves roller coasters!

 Jennifer Shackelford remarks, “When my son entered middle school our relationship changed.
 We are now able to talk about deeper subjects instead of our time being spent meeting basic needs.”

 Valerie Murray shares, “My most cherished moments with my middle-school daughter have been when she sneaks into my room when she’s “supposed to be in bed” and we end up having heart to heart conversations about life and God.”

-Surprising JOY #8 – They become YOUNG ADULTS right before your eyes!
+Tip Eight – They become YOUNG ADULTS right before your eyes!
+Appreciate this!

 “He is literally turning into a young man right before my eyes,” shared Jennifer Shackelford.

-Surprising JOY #9 – They are SO OPEN to encouragement!
+Tip Nine – Encourage them often!
+They are SO OPEN to encouragement!

 Coaches, teachers, parents, grandparents, and church leaders can greatly impact kids at this juncture in their lives.
 This may be the BEST time to influence and encourage a child toward Christ.

 Personally, I am one who came to Christ, was mentored, was greatly encouraged, and chose to follow hard after the things of God because of the adults and older friends in my life DURING middle school.
 I’m so grateful that people took the time to affirm and train me when I was most teachable.

 Lori Schumaker echoes this idea, “It was a joy to watch my son recognize when friends were turning toward things that didn’t align with Christ, he chose to separate himself from that.
 He realized that friends will change, but God will always stay the same.”